 For years now we have reused conference items each year to save costs and resources - this includes things like name badges, lanyards, roll up banners etc. We will continue doing this and will further encourage attendees to hand back their name badges and lanyards at the end of the conference so they can be reused.

-Ahead of the conference we will provide TICTeC attendees with guidance on some of the things they can do during the conference to help reduce their environmental impact.
+Ahead of TICTeC events we will provide attendees with guidance on some of the things they can do during the event to help reduce their environmental impact.

-Recent work by environmental groups have opened our eyes, as it has many others', to the urgency of the situation and while we put these measures in place for 2020's TICTeC long before this, we'll be making bigger changes for 2021.
-For a start, we will host the conference in a place accessible by rail and sea rather than just air, and we’ll look into options to host it alongside other relevant existing conferences.
+We will host future TICTeC conferences in a place accessible by rail and sea rather than just air, and we’ll look into options to host it alongside other relevant existing conferences.

 We know our efforts above are not perfect - and we’re nowhere near to hosting a carbon-neutral event at this stage, but this is just the start of our journey of working out how to do that, so please bear with us and do feel free to make suggestions.